 Ion gives you the ability to collect new information and serve new content to users that return to one of your experiences or that visit a new one.
 This allows you to build a progressive profile of the user every time they visit your experiences.

 The foundation of progressive profiling is creating forms with questions that each build on the previous one.
 Don’t worry about asking for the same information twice as it will all stay with the respondent’s progressive profile in ion.
 Simple page rules can be set up to show visitors different forms or specific fields based on user data that was collected in a previous visit.

 Before we begin

-Progressive profiling in the ion platform works with “user-scoped” fields which you may learn more about by reviewing the user scope data fields support post here.
-All fields discussed in the below support post assume that user-scoped data fields are being used.
+Progressive profiling in the Ion platform works with “user-scoped” fields which you may learn more about by reviewing the user scope data fields support post here.
+All fields discussed in this tutorial assume that "user-scoped" data fields are being used.

-The below support post also references showing and hiding content which is discussed in greater detail in the show & hide support post here.
+This post also references showing and hiding content which is discussed in greater detail in the show & hide post here.

 Profile by Form

 One option is to set up progressive profiling for an experience that is designed to receive a lot of return visitors.
 To get started with a return visitor experience:

 1. Add a creative with a form which collects basic information